scharris/sqljson-query/docs/tutorial.md

 {"drugName": "Test Drug 4", "cidPlus1000": 1396, "categoryCode": "A"}
 ```

-Also a TypeScript module was generated, at `src/ts/drugs-query-1.ts`.
-It looks like:
+Also a TypeScript module was generated, at `src/ts/drugs-query-1.ts` with contents similar to:
 ```typescript
 // The types defined in this file correspond to results of the following generated SQL queries. export const sqlResource = "drugs-query-1.sql";